lunarstorm/laravel-ddd/README.md

 php artisan ddd:interface Customer:Contracts/Invoiceable
 php artisan ddd:trait Customer:Concerns/HasInvoices
 ```
-Generated objects will be placed in the appropriate domain namespace as specified by `ddd.namespaces.*` in the configuration file.
+Generated objects will be placed in the appropriate domain namespace as specified by `ddd.namespaces.*` in the [config file](#config-file).

 ### Other Commands
 ```bash